hackoregon/archive-campaign-finance-btc-frontend/README.md

 ## Getting aquainted with things
 Hack Oregon's front end is contained in an [Angular JS app](http://angularjs.org).

-Read about how to add to the angular application with the yeoman angular-generator [here](https://github.com/yeoman/generator-angular).

 Additionally, we are using [SASS](http://sass-lang.com/) which compiles into css and [coffeescript](http://coffeescript.org).

 **Adding new styles:** add a partial to the styles folder e.g. `_mypartial.scss` and then include the partial in the `main.scss` file with an import statement `@import '_mypartial';`  If you prefer to use plane css, simply import it by adding an import line to the `main.scss` file: `@import plainolcss.css;`

-**Adding scripts:** using angular generator you can add new routes, controllers, views, etc. with the simple commands listed in their [documentation](https://github.com/yeoman/generator-angular).
+**Adding scripts:** More documentation *to come.*  In the mean time, read about how to add to the angular application with the yeoman angular-generator [here](https://github.com/yeoman/generator-angular).
+Using angular generator you can add new routes, controllers, views, etc. with the simple commands listed in their [documentation](https://github.com/yeoman/generator-angular).
 For example,
 `yo angular:route myAwesomeRoute`
 This will create a new route, a new controller for that route, as well as an html view that will be rendered at that route.
 If you are a javascript purist, you can run the same command with a flag that tells the generator to use javasript.
 For example,
 `yo angular:controller myAwesomeCtrl --coffee=false`